Middle School

 • Science 6: The Physical World

 In this course, students will study the general nature of the Earth by examining the forces that shape it both at the surface and below.
-Beginning with the study of Geology, students will study rocks and mineralogy in depth.
-Followed by a study into Plate Tectonics, we will explore how dynamic forces deep within the Earth create tectonic activity.
-Later we will introduce the science of surface processes that shape the Earth and the major role of water.
-Finally, the course will culminate with the exploration of the properties of water and water as natural resources.
+Beginning with the study of geology, students will study rocks and mineralogy in depth.
+Followed by a study into plate tectonics, we will explore how dynamic forces deep within Earth create tectonic activity.
+Later, we will introduce the science of surface processes that shape the Earth and the major role of water.
+Finally, the course will culminate with the exploration of the water cycle, understanding water as a natural resource and examining our oceans.
 In addition, students will learn the nature of scientific inquiry by participating in laboratory inquiries and activities throughout the year.

 • Science 7: Life Science